winnie1994/spark/docs/docs/splat-editing.md

 # Splat Editing

-Forge provides the ability to apply "edits" to splats as part of the standard `SplatMesh` pipeline.
+Spark provides the ability to apply "edits" to splats as part of the standard `SplatMesh` pipeline.
 These edits take the form of a sequence of operations, applied one at a time to the set of splats in its `packedSplats`.
 Each operation evaluates a 7-dimensional field (RGBA and XYZ displacement) at each splat's center point in space that derives from 1 or more Signed Distance Field shapes (such as spheres, boxes, planes, etc.), blended together and across inside-outside boundaries.

 The result is a an RGBA,XYZ value for each splat, which combined with SplatEditRgbaBlendMode.MULTIPLY/SET_RGB/ADD_RGBA can be used to create special effects.
 For example, simulating simple lighting can be done with MULTIPLY or ADD_RGBA to light up or adjust the color in regions of space, using spheres for point light sources or infinite cone for a spotlight.
 Using MULTIPLY with opacity=0 can be used to delete splats from a region of space.
 The splats can also be displaced in space using the XYZ values, and adjusted each frame to create smooth deformations in space.